Ukraine war cannot be used as an excuse for Johnson and Sunak to stay in office despite Partygate fines – Scotsman says

-Labour’s deputy leader Angela Rayner pointed out what we all know to be true about the Partygate scandal – Johnson “told the country all the rules were followed in Downing Street, but that was a lie.
+Labour’s deputy leader, Angela Rayner, pointed out what we all know to be true about the scandal – Johnson “told the country all the rules were followed in Downing Street, but that was a lie.
 Widespread criminality took place at the heart of government”.

 In a functioning democracy, there have to be consequences for this kind of behaviour.
 If not, we are set on a path towards the increasing corruption of our democracy.
 It should be deeply alarming that it needs to be said at all, but the truth does matter and obeying the law does matter.
 In the UK, our leaders do not lie and mislead parliament with impunity – that’s what happens in countries run by tin-pot dictators.

-Scottish Conservative Party leader Douglas Ross, who has dropped his earlier call for Johnson to resign, said following news of the fines that forcing Johnson to quit now would “destabilise the UK government when we need to be united in the face of Russian aggression and the murdering of innocent Ukrainians”.
+Scottish Conservative Party leader Douglas Ross, who has dropped his earlier call for Johnson to resign, said yesterday that forcing Johnson to quit now would “destabilise the UK government when we need to be united in the face of Russian aggression and the murdering of innocent Ukrainians”.

+Both the statement, and its argument, were further miscalculations by Ross.
+While there is a terrible war raging in Ukraine, Johnson’s position as UK Prime Minister is far from central to the outcome.

-Indeed, a new leader would be free of the stain on Johnson’s character and would be able to talk about the importance of the rule of law on the international stage in a way that would stand a chance of being taken seriously.
+Indeed, a new leader would be free of the stains on Johnson’s character.
+They would be able to talk about the importance of the rule of law on the international stage, in a way that would stand a chance of being taken seriously.

 Johnson, Sunak and any other Cabinet ministers who broke the lockdown rules – while others lost lives and livelihoods, missed the funerals of loved ones, suffered severe loneliness and isolation, and yet still obeyed the law because they wanted to save lives by preventing the spread of a deadly disease – must resign.